I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Use an exit intent popup to encourage Facebook likes.
 On Hello Bar, you can fill in which URL you want the visitor to like.

 As you can see, it’s very simple.
 Plus, everyone recognizes that little icon, so they’re likely to click.
-People who are active on social have become conditioned to recognize those social icons and engage with them.
+People who are active on social media have become conditioned to recognize those social icons and engage with them.

 A content upgrade is an opportunity for a website visitor to download or otherwise access an extended form of the content on the page.
 There’s a great example over on BuzzBlogger.